The Mission with a vision

 The impact on Health

-- Cervical Cancer is the second leading cause of cancer-related deaths among women.
+- Among women Cervical Cancer is the second leading cause of deaths related to cancer.

-- Cervical Cancer kills about 72,000 women in India alone, every year.
+- About 72,000 women in India alone lose their life due to cervical cancer every year.

 - India accounts for 27% of the world’s cervical cancer death that is almost twice, globally.